nkzw-tech/remdx/README.md

 All three of the above solutions fall short in some way.
 Some are a bit outdated, and some have too much cruft or are slow.
 Slidev is modern but only works with Vue instead of React.
 I wanted to build a fast MDX-based slide deck tool on top of Vite that uses React and only supports a minimal set of features.

-### ReMDX does not have feature XYZ
+### ReMDX does not have feature XYZ!

+That's not a question.
 Fork it, build it, and submit a PR.

 ### Opinions